-The technical term for EasyKnock’s Sell & Stay product is a residential sale-leasebacks.
+The technical term for EasyKnock’s Sell & Stay product is a residential sale-leaseback.

-With the Sell & Stay product, EasyKnock buys your home and gives you the equity.
-As the seller, you keep living in your home but you pay monthly rent.
-At any time, you can buy your home back or move.
+With the Sell & Stay program, EasyKnock buys your house and you receive its value.
+You continue to live in your home while paying monthly rent.
+Depending on the state, you can buy your house back or move at any time.

 EasyKnock – Cash Out Without Moving Out

 - Access your home equity in as little as 21 days

 - No Minimum credit score or W2 Requirement